This is always one of the first questions that we Personal Injury lawyers are asked by prospective new clients.

-From what I hear, it is clear that there are many myths circulating about legal fees in injury claims and some people think it will be “too expensive” to claim, so we will clarify the postion:-
+There are many myths circulating about legal fees including that it will be too expensive to claim, so we hope this article will clarify the position:-

-Most injury claims are brought with clients having signed Conditional Fee Agreements (CFAs) and having taken out policies of After-the-Event Insurance (ATE).
+Most injury claims are brought by clients who have signed Conditional Fee Agreements (CFAs) and taken out policies of After-the-Event Insurance (ATE).

 Clients usually pay their success fees and ATE premiums out of the compensation they receive, so they don’t have to pay out of their personal funds.

 Some fortunate clients have Legal Expenses Insurance (LEI) so do not need to enter into a CFA.
 Commonly found as additions to motor and house insurance policies, LEI policies ensure that, subject to terms and conditions, policyholders will not have to pay a success fee or an insurance premium if they win the case and still pay nothing if they don’t succeed.
 We always advise clients to check for LEI before we enter into a CFA with them.

 Some clients may be covered by Trade Union funding which is similar to LEI if they or a member of their family is a member of a Union which offers such a scheme.
 Trade Union funding may work as in the CFA model in some cases.

 In rarer cases, such as Criminal Injury Claims and those made to the Motor Insurers’ Bureau where the claimant has been injured by an untraced driver, Solicitors may enter into Contingency Fee or Damages-Based Agreements with clients so they are only paid if the claim succeeds, in which case, like many US lawyers, they receive a sum equivalent to a percentage of the compensation which the client receives.
 Common figures for these types of agreements are 25%, 33% and 40%.

 Legal Aid is only available in Clinical Negligence claims where the client suffered injuries during childbirth, so is not really relevant to Personal Injury Claims.